eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

             node = EdgeNode("My_Edge_Node")

             # Create new data to be executed remotely
-            data = JobDataType("Some data as byte array serialized from a string or bytes")
+            data = InferenceDataType("Some data as byte array serialized from a string or bytes")

             # Send data to a remote Inference Node and waits for the inference
             inference, server_id = node.request_inference(data)